mattbanderson/mattbanderson.github.io/_posts/2024-03-26-red-river-gorge-swift-camp-creek-trail.markdown

 # Planning and Gear

-I have been visited the Red River Gorge area several times over the years with friends.
-This year, a group of us were renting a cabin for a weekend; however, the weather forecast showed steady rain over the course of the weekend.
+I have visited the Red River Gorge area several times over the years with friends.
+This year, a group of us were renting a cabin for a weekend; however, the weather forecast showed steady rain while we would be there.
 I headed to the Gorge a day early to take advantage of a small window with no rain in the forecast to do some backpacking.

-I relied on Sean Patrick Hill's [guidebook](https://www.amazon.com/dp/1634041372) *Hiking Kentucky's Red River Gorge* to decide on a trail and plan the trip.
+I relied on Sean Patrick Hill's guidebook *(Hiking Kentucky's Red River Gorge)(https://www.amazon.com/dp/1634041372)* to decide on a trail and plan the trip.
 One of the challenges of hiking in the gorge is that opportunities for true loops are limited.
-Combining the Swift Camp Creek Trail, Wildcat Hollow Trail, and Rock Bridge Trail allowed for a loops at boths ends with a few miles of connecting trail repeated in the middle.
+Combining the Swift Camp Creek Trail, Wildcat Trail, and Rock Bridge Trail allowed for a loops at boths ends with a few miles of connecting trail repeated in the middle.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/53611722814/in/dateposted-public/" title="swift-camp-creek"><img src="https://live.staticflickr.com/65535/53611722814_6a8538c0e9_k.jpg" width="2048" height="1530" alt="swift-camp-creek"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Purple track is my hiking route*

-I had two new pieces of gear to try out: a Gossamer Gear The One single-wall tent and Wrangler ATG Trail Joggers hiking pants.
-I also recently made a cat-food can alcohol stove that I like to take on short trips since I can bring exactly as much fuel as I need and do not need to transport it in a metal fuel canister.
+I had two new pieces of gear to try out: a [Gossamer Gear The One](https://www.gossamergear.com/products/the-one) single-wall tent and Wrangler ATG Trail Joggers hiking pants.
+I also recently made a cat-food can alcohol stove that I like to take on short trips since I can bring exactly as much fuel as I need and can avoid carrying a metal fuel canister.

 # Day 1